Synthetic Dynamics: Synthetic systems

 Before moving on, it is important to recall that the proposed form (\ref{canon1}) yields an effective description resulting from a specific realization of the correspondence principle.
 Furthermore, the choice of a particular form of equation (\ref{GS}) yields the dynamical law of such a description; in this case, the non-relativistic Hamilton-Jacobi formulation of classical mechanics from the Schr\"odinger formulation of quantum mechanics.
 However, there is another simple and interesting case where $\kappa=k\in\mathbb{R}$.
 Now, equation (\ref{GS}) is purely real.
 For example, analogously to the free particle, we have the propagation:

 which corresponds to the \emph{diffusion equation} \cite{m21}.
-Further refinements of $\mathcal{H}$ allow us to produce more complicated equations like the \emph{Fokker-Planck equation} useful when dealing with evolving probabilities in statistical mechanics \cite{r84}.
-Note that, like in the previous cases, in this one, the mechanical properties $\xi$ are commonly the position of particles.
+Further refinements of $\mathcal{H}$ allow us to produce more complicated equations like the \emph{Fokker-Planck equation} that are useful when dealing with evolving probabilities in statistical mechanics \cite{r84}.
+Note that, as in previous cases, in this case, the mechanical properties $\xi$ are commonly the position of the particles.
+However, more diverse physical quantities, such as fields, may be employed.